This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Marinate the steak: Whisk to combine ¼ cup of the olive oil, soy sauce, lime juice, vinegar, sugar, black pepper, and cumin in a bowl.
-Stir in the minced garlic, chopped jalapeños, and chopped cilantro.
+- Make the Marinade: In a bowl, whisk together ¼ cup olive oil, soy sauce, lime juice, vinegar, sugar, black pepper, and cumin.
+Stir in the garlic, jalapeños, and cilantro.

 Notes